How to Prepare for and Launch an Agile Software Localization Strategy

 Executing and testing an agile software localization strategy

 Your product is internationalized, and you’re ready to get started.
-But before getting into localization, there are fundamental building blocks to have in place: for example, glossary and style guides for translators, translation memories (TMs), and an idea of where automation comes into the software localization strategy.
+But before getting into localization, there are fundamental building blocks to have in place: for example, glossary and style guides for translators, translation memories (TMs), and an idea of where automation comes into the software localization process.

 Benney identified that the goal of automation is to use the smallest amount of human intervention possible—and the simpler the process, the better.
 With that in mind, she recommended the following process flow: